AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem_faq.md

 ---
-title: AEM FAQ
+title: AEM Events FAQ
 ---

-# AEM FAQ
+# AEM Events FAQ

 ## What are the requirements ?
 Which versions of AEM are supported for I/O Events?